rob-metalinkage/cityrdf-bblocks-review/citygml-owl/README.md

 We added `<<Union>>` stereotype conversion (`rule-owl-cls-union`) and made use of `rule-owl-prop-globalScopeAttributes` to de-duplicate to a certain extent (see below) properties defined more than once per package and across packages.

 The sequence of steps is as follows:
-1) Using shell script to perform ShapeChange transformation of CityGML 3.0 UML into initial set of onotologies.
+1) Using shell script `run.sh` perform ShapeChange transformation of CityGML 3.0 UML into initial set of onotologies.
 2) Using shell script `patch-ontologies.sh` make the initial set of ontologies readable in Protege.
 3) Using shell script `update-triples.sh` perform SPARQL based transformation of the ontologies.
+4) (optional) Using shell script `refactor.sh` apply additional transformation of `schema:domainIncludes`/`schemaRangeIncludes` to wrap up multiple classes into `owl:unionOf` classes accesible with `rdfs:domain`/`rdfs:range` (see below)

 The whole workflow can be executed with `run-workflow.sh` script.